webis-de/small-text/docs/reproducibility_notes.rst

 Preface
 =======

-Small-Text is specifically intended to provide a robust set of resuable pre-implemented components which support the reproduction of scientific experiments.
+Small-Text is specifically intended to provide a robust set of reusable pre-implemented components which support the reproduction of scientific experiments.

 However, in the end the correctness of your experiments is a serious matter and must still be assured: